Black-tailed tityra: Behaviour

 Black-tailed tityras are most commonly seen in pairs, or, less frequently, single or in small groups; they are intolerant of other birds and will try to chase them away.
 They are often seen perched conspicuously as they feed on medium-sized fruits.
 Food is gleaned from vegetation or picked off in mid-hover.
 While some large insects are caught, these are mainly fed to young birds; adults are predominantly frugivores and locally important dispersers of such species as the Meliaceae Cabralea canjerana.
 This species rarely attends mixed-species feeding flocks even when provisioning young, preferring to forage for insects on its own high up in the trees.

 Its main breeding season appears to be from November to March across its range, but occasional nesting birds can be encountered almost year-round at least in some regions.
 For example, in the lowlands of Colombia and Ecuador, breeding activity has been reported in June and July also, suggesting either lack of a distinct breeding season and/or that two broods may be raised per year.
 The nest is several meters above ground in a tree hole, such as an old woodpecker nest or the crown of a dead palm tree.
 The brown-marked buff eggs are laid in a bed of dry leaves and some small twigs.
 Three eggs are considered likely, but exact clutch size is uncertain.
 Only the female incubates for almost three weeks until the young hatch, but both parents feed the chicks.
 Fledging is believed to take at least 3 weeks, perhaps as much as one month.

 This species is one of the many hosts of the brood parasitic shiny cowbird (Molothrus bonariensis).
 It is not uncommon across its large range and occurs in many national parks and other protected areas.
 Therefore, it is considered a species of least concern by the IUCN.

+Status

+The IUCN follows HBW taxonomy and so has separately assessed the "western" and "eastern" black-tailed tityras.
+Both are assessed as being of Least Concern.
+Both have very large ranges.
+The population size of neither is known and both are believed to be decreasing.
+No immediate threats to either have been identified.